sciety/sciety/README.md

 For the application to be able to interact with external services, credentials need to be provided via the `.env` file as well as dedicated credential files.

-Running `make dev` creates a `.env` file based on `.env.example`.
+Before running `make dev` you have to create a `.env` file based on `.env.example`.
 This includes instructions on how to populate and use it.

 You'll need to re-run `make dev` after modifying the `.env` file.